sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/acquire-session-cookie.rst

-Acquire Session Cookie Using curl command
+Acquire Session Cookie using curl command
 ==================

 When invoking the REST APIs of Fire Insights with curl, the first step is to log in and save the incoming cookie into a text file.
 This file would then be used in making subsequent REST calls via curl.